jpb10/SolarCalculator/README.md

 This library provides functions to calculate the times of sunrise, sunset, solar noon, twilight (dawn and dusk), Sun's apparent position in the sky, equation of time, etc.

-Most formulae are taken from Astronomical Algorithms by Jean Meeus and optimized for 8-bit AVR platform.
+Most formulae are taken from Astronomical Algorithms by Jean Meeus and optimized for Arduino.

 ## Installation